Chill Like a Local in El Río

 Rio de Poza is located around KM 1.2 on Road 191 in Río Grande.
 It’s located on the eastern side of the road (that’s the left side of the road if you’re driving uphill).

-There are a couple of different places to park in order to get to this river.
-We parked at Rainforest Pizza ($5 for parking, or free if you eat there).
-There is a lot across the street, also $5 for parking.
-From the road, at KM 1.2, there is a small path behind the guardrail.
-Follow that trail to the right and upriver.
+There are occasionally parking lots to park in and walk, or you can carefully park roadside.
+From the road, at KM 1.2-1.3, and close to that, there are small paths behind the guardrail that lead you down to the river.
+The area we enjoyed the most, with the pool area is upriver.
 You can also park farther uphill, for free on the road, around KM 1.4.
 From there, there is also a path that leads to the river.
 Follow the river downstream to the Poza.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!